rohanrp/bunnings/README.md

-# Card Fraud Detector

-Consider the following credit card fraud detection algorithm:
-A credit card transaction is comprised of the following elements;
-hashed credit card number
-timestamp - of format 'year-month-dayThour:minute:second'
-price - of format 'dollars.cents'

-Transactions are to be received as a comma separated string of elements eg. '10d7ce2f43e35fa57d1bbf8b1e2, 2014-04-29T13:15:54, 10.00'

-A credit card will be identified as fraudulent if the sum of amounts for a unique hashed credit card number over a 24-hour sliding window period exceeds the price threshold.

-The file passed to your app will contain a sequence of transactions in chronological order.
+# Bunnings Catalogue Merge Application

+coding skill challenge can be found here: https://github.com/tosumitagrawal/codingskills.

+In a nutshell, when presented with an inventory of products from company A and company B, a common inventory must be produced.
+The logic for working out what is in common is based on the barcode of a product stock item being universal to that product class across companies.

+The data is fed in through a collection of CSV files (input folder) and the common catalogue is produced as a CSV file (output folder);

 ## Getting Started

-This NodeJS application has been built with Typescript for type safety, InversifyJS for Dependency Injection and Jest for tests.
+This NodeJS application has been built with Typescript for type safety, InversifyJS for Dependency Injection and Jest for tests as well as some CSV file reading/writing libs.

+The bootstrap to the application is main.ts

+There are three main services:

+company-cataloger.service.ts - which is used to add product items from a company to the inventory

+csv-file-reader.service - which is used to read csv files and convert them to domain models

+csv-file-writer.service - which is used to write to a csv file given an array of domain models

+## Solution
+A graph of the company source and barcodes are each concurrently maintained on adding a line item.
+Eventually common barcodes can be looked up in the barcode graph and from there it links to its source (supplier, sku, description);

 ### Prerequisites